improbable-eng/etcd-cluster-operator/docs/operations.md

 Kubernetes will then dynamically provision a ``PersistentVolume`` of 100Gi backed by an SSD, and "bind" that PV to the PVC above.
-(or it will bind per-provisioned PV to that PVC).
+(or it will bind a pre-provisioned PV to that PVC).

 Kubernetes will also create a ``Pod`` based on the ``ReplicaSet`` template above.